 Annually, the department may be allocated merit monies as determined by the action of the state legislature, the Board of Regents, and/or the UW-System Administration as a percentage of the department total salary package.
-These monies shall be distributed to faculty members based on the Merit Category Designations (and overall performance scores) assigned through the Annual Merit
+These monies shall be distributed to faculty members based on the merit designation assigned through the merit review process.

-Review process (see IV.A.4.b.iii).
 The pool of merit funds for academic staff is separate from the tenure-track faculty pool.